 Broad base of international shareholders

-According to the Authority for the Financial Markets (AFM), both Paulson & Co. and Massachussetts Financial Services Company held more than 5 percent of the issued shares in Akzo Nobel N.V. by December 31, 2011.
 This information was provided in line with the Netherlands Financial Markets Supervision Act (“Wet op het financieel toezicht”).
 The most recent information can be found on the website of the AFM under notifications substantial holdings.
 The Financial Markets Supervision Act imposes a duty to disclose percentage holdings in the capital and/or voting rights in the company when such holding reaches, exceeds or falls below 5, 10, 15, 20, 25, 30, 40, 50, 60, 75 and 95 percent.
-Such disclosure must be made to the AFM without delay, who then notify the company.
+Such disclosure must be made to the AFM without delay, which then notifies the company.